fbpx

 Take a look at these potential causes to identify which is most likely for your tree.
 Before making any drastic changes, ensure you know the root cause.
 Any incorrect alterations in care under stress can lead to even more issues with growth down the line.

-Lemon tree leaves - yellow and brown at ends
+lemon tree leaves - yellow and brown at ends

 Nutrient problems that lead to yellow leaves